imchocomint/hyprplus/README.md

-# ~~TEMPORARILY STOPPING DEVELOPMENT (DEBIAN REPO ALREADY HAVE THOSE).
-THANK YOU~~
+# TEMPORARILY STOPPING DEVELOPMENT (DEBIAN REPO ALREADY HAVE THOSE).
+THANK YOU
-# LMAO THEY SUMMONED ME BACK SINCE HYPRWIRE IS STILL STUCK
+# ~~LMAO THEY SUMMONED ME BACK SINCE HYPRWIRE IS STILL STUCK~~
+# For real this time
 Official SourceForge mirror: https://sourceforge.net/projects/hyprplus-mirror/

 Maintained by meoniverse, the team behind LunarXG.
 Thank you